bsvin33t/training/rails/Readme.md

 * jbuilder – utility for encoding JSON data

 * rspec - Enables us to write tests using the rspec DSL

+Add `gem 'rspec-rails', '~> 3.0'` to your Gemfile under the

+Run `rails generate rspec:install` to initalize an rspec test suite in your rails project